gusgad/ReMimb-WebApp/README.md

 Favorites section contains a list of items that were previously starred and marked as favorite.
 A favorite item can't be deleted from Favorites section but rather deleted from the main screen for good.
 ![Favorites](/assets/img/scr5.png?raw=true)

-A desktop view of the app.
+A desktop version of the app.
 ![Desktop](/assets/img/scr1.png?raw=true)

-Special thanks to all the Googlers and other developers for having an amazing influence on Progressive Web Apps alongside
-with their useful conference talks, documentation and articles.
+Special thanks to all Googlers and other open-source developers for having an amazing influence on Progressive Web Apps along with their useful conference talks, documentation and articles.

 Technologies used for building this app: JavaScript(ES6), AngularJS, CSS, HTML, Grunt, HTML5 Boilerplate.